jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 public CeaserShift(int shift)
 ```
 An `IllegalArgumentException` should be thrown in the case that shift is 0 (as no encryption would be occuring).

+#### Hint
+* One way of viewing the modulo operator (%) is that it shrinks our integer numberline to one having a certain length (i.e. %10 only allows numbers +/- 0-9 to exist).
+This is useful in situations where we want to loop back to the beginning after passing a specific value and will likely be useful in your solution to the above.
 ___
 ### CeaserKey.java